-Although it, and other varieties of Sussex fowl, was in danger of dying out in the early 1900s, a few die hard poultry keepers kept the lines going, greatly improving on the stock in hand to give us the robust, healthy stock that we have today.
+Although other varieties of Sussex fowl were in danger of dying out in the early 1900s, a few die-hard poultry keepers kept the lines going, greatly improving on the stock in hand to give us the robust, healthy stock that we have today.

 If you’re looking for general information about the Sussex Chicken breed, read our complete care guide here.

-In this article we are going to give you all the information you need to decide if this ancient heritage bird is right for you.
-Including, its: history, appearance, general temperament, egg laying, common illnesses and much more…
+This article will give you all the information you need to decide if this ancient heritage bird is right for you.

 Background and Breed History